PierreSymonPeralta/cv/src/index.md

 layout: base.njk
 ---

-### JavaScript Developer
+### Front-End Developer

 ## Summary
-Front end developer with 6+ years of experience of building web applications and tools for small to enterprise level organizations.
+JavaScript developer with 7 years of experience of building web applications and tools for small to enterprise level organizations.
 Passionate about core web technologies, improving performance and best practices.

 ## Experience

+### SGX Group (Singapore Exchange) - Senior Software Engineer  *( Jan 2022 - Present )*

+- Build reusable components, tools and libraries (with matching documentation) to a standard which makes it quick and easy to maintain the code in the future
+- Enforce coding standards and validates architecture design for new and existing applications
+- Improve front-end development and testing tools, libraries and services
+- Collaborate with back-end and DevOps engineers
+- Interact with different business units for requirements gathering and solutioning

+**Tech used:**
+*HTML5, CSS3, JavaScript, Web Components, SASS, Webpack, High Charts, WebdriverIO, Cucumber, Mocha, Chai, Sinon, NodeJS, Bash, AWS*

-### Taiger - Staff Front-End Engineer  *( Sept 2021 - Present )*
+### Taiger - Staff Front-End Engineer  *( Sept 2021 - Jan 2022 )*

 - Develop product and implement various product customisation based on client's design specifications
 - Enhance front end code architecture